Sabena: 2001: Bankruptcy

 After the bankruptcy, a parliamentary commission in Belgium was established to investigate the demise of the airline.
-The Belgian politicians got a part of the blame; Rik Daems, who, at the time, was Minister of Public Enterprises and Participations, Telecommunication and Middle Classes, received the most criticism due to his lack of effort.
+The Belgian politicians got a part of the blame; Rik Daems, who, at the time, was Minister of Public Enterprises and Participations, Telecommunication, and Middle Classes, received the most criticism due to his lack of effort.
 Swissair itself went bankrupt in October 2001 and was liquidated in March 2002.

-Georges Jaspis

-At the outbreak of World War II, Georges Jaspis (b.
-11 November 1916) was a pilot in the Belgian Military Aviation.
-In 1942 he escaped to England where he flew for No. 609 Squadron RAF, during which time he was awarded the Distinguished Flying Cross.
-After the war he joined Sabena and flew with the airline for 33 years, amassing more than 27,000 hours flying time before he retired.
-Captain Jaspis inaugurated Sabena's Manchester to New York service in October 1953, and took delivery of the Sabena's first Boeing 707 and 747 aircraft.
-He died 14 December 2007, and was buried in Opprebais, a village south-east of Brussels.
-The Belgian military attended and a flypast of four F-16 jets in missing man formation was made.

 Destinations

 The flight schedule of Sabena published in March 2001 comprised 33 cities in Europe, 17 in Africa, 6 in North America, and 4 in Asia.
 In addition to its air destinations, Sabena also had a ground shuttle service between Valenciennes, France, and Brussels Airport.

 Fleet

 Sabena's fleet consisted of the following aircraft at the time of the bankruptcy in November 2001:

-Historical aircraft

-Over the years, Sabena has operated a variety of the following aircraft:
+During the time of the airline's existence, Sabena also operated these aircraft: